TheBlueDragon2/UmberGate/Sessions/Session 01 - The Reborn Stumbles In + Wildlings + Whispering Ingot.md

 "newbies i see.  what can i get you lot, food, drink, place to crash?"

-banter between party and Ma
+banter between party and Ma - if they order alcohol - "race and age" and gets out a big book

 She offers at an appropriate time -
 “Mind the corner.
 That one’s come back from the Span three times.
 Came back quieter each trip.
 Hasn’t spoken since winter.”